 - For data integrity and security.

-- For concurrent access of data, and data recovery from crashes.
+- For concurrent access to data, and data recovery from crashes.

 - To use user-friendly declarative query language.

-Where is Database Management System (DBMS) being Used?
+Where is a Database Management System (DBMS) being Used?

 - Banking: all transactions etc